Open-CMSIS-Pack/SW-Pack-HandsOn/README.md

   - Are there existing interfaces in CMSIS?
 Take a look to CMSIS-Drivers and consider to provide feedback.
   - If not, consider to create an API to separate device from functional parts.
   - You may provide device-specific interfaces as part of your pack but consider a separate pack as the interface could be overwritten or extended with other packs.
+  - Create appropriate documentation for the software components.
 - **Organize and create the file list** that will be delivered as Pack
   - Each component can have source code, header and library files, documentation; separate the content logically.
 - **Create the [PDSC file](ACME.ACME_Middleware.pdsc)** using your favorite editor (we recommend VS Code with XML extension).